mmclhugo1/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 To complete this quickstart, you will need:

-* Azure VM created and started.
-See the [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide for steps to create an Azure VM.
+* Azure VM created and started, matching the following specifications:
   * Minimum size VM recommendation = **Standard D8 v3 (8 vcpus, 32 GiB memory).**
-  * CentOS-based 7.7 (or higher) or UbuntuLTS 18.04.
-Instructions are provided for these releases.
-  * A minimum of 128GB storage.
-The [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide includes this by default.
+  * A minimum of 32GB storage.
   * Root access on server (this is normally available by default).

-* Azure VM prepared for Fusion installation, see [Azure VM preparation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_prep) guide for all required steps.
+If seeking guidance on how to create a suitable VM, see our [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide.

+* The following utilities must be installed on the server:
+  * Git
+  * Docker
+  * Docker Compose

+If seeking guidance on how to install these utilities, see our [Azure VM preparation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_prep) guide.

+_These instructions have been tested on Ubuntu LTS._

 ## Installation